#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Poppy was eighth.
 Eighth.

-But it's not like a mad mistake because there's not going to be a huge difference.
-They're both very popular names.
+No, because there's not going to be a huge difference.
+No, they're both very popular names.

 It's Australia and Sweden.
 Yeah.

-Good game, good game, good game.
+Good Good game, good game, good game.

-Apparently, time for a Cummry connection.
+Probably time for a Cummry connection.
 Yes, time for Ellis to get some more points on the board to see if he can connect with his fellow country people.

-But before we get to it, we've had an email sent in by the OG jingle maker, Craig.
+But before we get to it, we've had an email sent in by the OG jingle maker Craig.

 Craig says, recently, I've been rather challenged by the thought that the jingle was in any way dampening Ellis's chances of success.
 I've always thought I should finish the tune properly.